Secure and Efficient Federated Learning Through Layering and Sharding Blockchain

-\emph{Task 2: Penn Treebank.} For Task 2, we also ran the training process for a preset number of global epochs and the number of gradients first to observe the best perplexity achieved.
-As the results are shown in Table \ref{tab:task2Sensitivity}, ChainFL reached a lower perplexity of the global model in most cases, both in the column of `Stop@ \# of Global Epochs=80' and `Stop@ \# of Gradients=3000'.
-In Fig. \ref{fig:task2EwithGeANDGr}, we compare the number of global epochs and gradients to reach the specified perplexity of 150 which is the convergence target for the global model.
-It is clear that these two metrics increase with increasing mini-batch size.
-Besides, increasing the local epochs to increase the computation parallelism of devices will decrease the number of global epochs.
-Although the computation costs will not always gain the same benefits, which is shown in Fig. \ref{fig:task2Egr}.
+\emph{Task 2: Penn Treebank.} For Task 2, we also conduct training for a preset number of global epochs and gradients to determine the best perplexity, as shown in Table \ref{tab:task2Sensitivity}.
+ChainFL consistently achieved lower global model perplexity in most cases, evident in both the `Stop@ \# of Global Epochs=80' and `Stop@ \# of Gradients=3000' columns.
+In Fig. \ref{fig:task2EwithGeANDGr}, we assess the number of global epochs and gradients required to reach the target perplexity of 150.
+Notably, both metrics increase with larger mini-batch sizes, while more local epochs which improve computational parallelism of devices, reduce the number of global epochs.
+However, this does not always correlate with proportional benefits in computation costs, as illustrated in Fig. \ref{fig:task2Egr}.
 Fig. \ref{fig:task2PpWITHLoss} traces the testing perplexity of the global model and the training loss on two scales under the settings of $B \in \{20,50\}$ and $E \in \{5,15\}$.
-We can observe that ChainFL reached a superior performance compared with FedAvg and AsynFL in the setting of $B=20$, $E=15$ on the number of global epochs scale.
+ChainFL demonstrates superior performance compared with FedAvg and AsynFL in the $B=20$, $E=15$ configuration on the global epochs scale.
 Moreover, the convergence and perplexity of ChainFL also outperform FedAvg on the number of gradients scale.

-The resistance for malicious devices also evaluated in Task 2 and the results are shown in Fig. \ref{fig:task2MN}.
-It can be observed that the testing perplexity of ChainFL more stable than FedAvg and AsynFL.
-The larger the malicious ratio the more chaos and the larger perplexity of FedAvg and AsynFL.
-Besides, we can clearly see that the robustness of ChainFL to handle the malicious attacks in the fourth subfigure in Fig. \ref{fig:task2MN} particularly highlights the robustness of ChainFL against malicious attacks.
-In addition, the impact of varying the number of rounds $R \in \{1,2,3\}$ in one shard training iteration and the number of devices per shard $S_d\in \{10,20,30\}$ are also investigated in Task 2.
-As shown in Fig. \ref{fig:task2roundCompare}, there is a slight decrease in the testing perplexity of the global model will be decreased slightly by increasing $R$ and $S_d$, for the same reasons discussed in Task 1 of Fig. \ref{fig:task1roundCompare}.
+Task 2 also assesses the resistance of ChainFL to malicious devices, with results displayed in Fig. \ref{fig:task2MN}.
+ChainFL exhibits greater stability in testing perplexity compared to FedAvg and AsynFL, especially as the ratio of malicious devices increases.
+The fourth subfigure in Fig. \ref{fig:task2MN} particularly highlights the robustness of ChainFL against malicious attacks.
+In addition, the impact of varying the number of rounds $R \in \{1,2,3\}$ and devices per shard $S_d\in \{10,20,30\}$ in Task 2 is examined.
+As shown in Fig. \ref{fig:task2roundCompare}, there is a slight decrease in the testing perplexity of the global model with increased $R$ and $S_d$, for the same reasons discussed in Task 1 of Fig. \ref{fig:task1roundCompare}.